The FEC for Crypto in France: Mapping On-Chain Activity to the PCG (2026)

 6. Keep the valuation source documented per entry (the audit trail).

-Wag3s Ledger journalises crypto activity to PCG accounts under the ANC rules, produces the A47 A-1-structured FEC, and reconciles it to on-chain balances across wallets and chains so the file is not just format-valid but defensible in a vérification de comptabilité.
+Wag3s Ledger journalises crypto activity to PCG accounts under the ANC rules, produces the A47 A-1-structured FEC, and reconciles it to on-chain balances across wallets and chains so the file is not merely format-valid but defensible in a vérification de comptabilité.
+The accounting judgement behind the mapping (classification, valuation policy, activity characterisation) is an expert-comptable's; Wag3s produces and reconciles the file that judgement is expressed in.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading